paulfdunn/authJWT/README.md

 * Authentication supports 2 models: anyone can create a login, or only a registered user can create a new login.
 The later is the default in the example app.
 * Authentication supports REGEX based validation/rules for passwords.

-## Requirements
-You must have GO installed.
-This code was build and tested against GO 1.16.2